Chances are you found BioKeto because you’ve heard all the hype about the keto diet.

-Q: Is the keto diet safe for me if I have chronic insulin resistance (type-2 diabetes)?
+17. Is the keto diet safe for me if I have type-2 diabetes?

 A: While nothing on this site is intended as medical advice, there is research showing that the keto diet is an effective protocol for people with insulin resistance.

-A: As someone who formerly feared egg yolks (for no reason other than conjecture), it’s safe to say there is no conclusive evidence that whole eggs increase LDL (‘bad’) cholesterol.
+A: As someone who formerly feared egg yolks, it’s safe to say there is no conclusive evidence that whole eggs increase LDL (‘bad’) cholesterol.